dachiefjustice/vm-vulnlab/README.md

 ## Enabling Vulnerable Applications
 **Vulnerable applications are NOT automatically launched** for security reasons.
 To launch a vulnerable application:
 1. **Enable the application**: uncomment the relevant `use_app_name: true` line in [vars/vulnerable-app-config.yaml](vars/vulnerable-app-config.yaml) and save the file.
-Open the application's documentation (linked from this same file).
-Take note of the port it uses so you can use it once it's deployed.
-The ports listed in this file override the ports mentioned in the project's documentation.
+This file also tells you what ports the application uses, and links to the application's documentation.
+Open the application's docs, and make a note of the port it uses so you can use it once it's deployed.
+The ports listed here override the ports mentioned in the project's documentation.
-2. **Deploy the application**: run `vagrant up --provision` to deploy the changes.
-This will create a directory for the application in the VM under `/home/vagrant/app-name`, and prepare the application to be launched.
+2. **Deploy the application**: run `vagrant up --provision` to deploy the now-enabled application.
+This will create a directory for the application in the VM under `/home/vagrant/app-name` and prepare the application to be launched.
 3. **Launch the application**:
 ```sh
 vagrant ssh